jpadfield/simple-site/README.md

 # simple-site

-This is a very simple set processes for creating a standard set of webpages based on a simple json file.
+This is a very simple set of processes for creating a standard set of webpages based on a simple set of json files.
 This project is intended to work along side other projects to provide a simple way of creating a set of consistent webpages, which can be delivered as part of your own GitHub project using [GitHub pages](https://pages.github.com/).

 An example set of pages can be seen at: [simple-site](https://jpadfield.github.io/simple-site/)